esthercsoke/Project-Daisy/README.md

 -  be able to socially connect with other beginner coders while feeling assured my data and personal information is protected.
 So that I can make personal connections with women in Australia.
 - I want to find collaborations with other beginner programmers so I can practice using source control and working as a team.
 - I want to have the ability to post my own git colloration listing so that I may find other women to complete mini projects with.
--  I want to have the ability post blogs and have other users comment and give critque of my blog so that I can practice my blog writing skills.
+-  I want to have the ability post blogs and have other users comment and give critique of my blog so that I can practice my blog writing skills.

 ####  User: Melissa

 ![Melissa](./Img/UserAvatar/1.png)

-Melissa is a highschool student that likes video games and has an interest in tech but she sees that tech and video games are dominated by men.
-She would like to find a community where she feels safe and not afraid of asking questions.
+Melissa, a 14 year old highschool student who likes video games and has an interest in tech but she sees that tech and video games are dominated by men.
+She would like to learn how to code but does not know where to start.

+<i>I am wanting to find a community where I feel safe and not afraid of asking questions.</i>

 As a beginner coder I want to:
 - Be able to find a supportive community of women in tech.